 The top panel of Figure~\ref{fig:SNR_cas}a shows the observed spectrum of Cas~A from the $2^{\circ}\times2^{\circ}$ detectors after background subtraction (Section~\ref{sec:bkg}), for an exposure time of $\sim 86$~ks.
-The spectrum in the range $0.8-10$~keV\footnote{Spectrum beyond $\sim8$~keV is background-dominated} was fitted with a model consisting of an absorbed bremsstrahlung component, along with twelve Gaussian lines.
+The spectrum in the range $0.8-10$~keV (spectrum is background-dominated beyond $\sim8$~keV) was fitted with a model consisting of an absorbed bremsstrahlung component, along with twelve Gaussian lines.
 For four of the lines (1.4~keV, 1.6~keV, 2.0~keV and 2.6~keV), the line width ($\sigma$) could not be constrained when left free.
-Hence, they were frozen (50~eV\footnote{Higher widths can be due to the presence of unresolved line complexes at these energies}, 50~eV, 10~eV and 20~eV respectively) to values which minimized the residuals.
+Hence, they were frozen (50~eV, 50~eV, 10~eV and 20~eV respectively) to values which minimized the residuals.
+Higher widths can be attributed to the presence of unresolved line complexes at these energies.
 For all other lines, the line width was constrained in the range $\sim15-95$~eV.
 We obtain a good fit using this model, with a $\chi^2_{\mathrm{red}}$ of 1.4.
-The best fit parameters are summarized in column~1 of Table~\ref{tab:snrfits}.
+The best fit parameters are summarized in Table~\ref{tab:snrfits}.
 To validate the fitting, we also fitted the Cas~A spectrum observed by \textit{NICER} [\citenum{gendreau2016}] (observation~ID 6010080284) using the same model, which is shown in Figure~\ref{fig:SNR_cas}b.
-The closely matching line energies of \xsp and \textit{NICER} (Table~\ref{tab:snrfits} columns~2 and 3) as well as consistency with published results [e.g. \citenum{holt1994}] provide confidence on the correctness of the gain coefficients determined from ground calibration (Section~\ref{subsec:gainfwhm}).
-Periodic observations are planned throughout mission life to monitor these coefficients, and update them if required.
+The closely matching line energies of \xsp and \textit{NICER} (Table~\ref{tab:snrfits} columns~2 and 3) as well as consistency with published results [e.g. \citenum{holt1994}] validate the gain coefficients determined from ground calibration (Section~\ref{subsec:gainfwhm}).
+Periodic calibration observations are planned throughout mission life to monitor these coefficients, and update them if required.

-Similarly, the spectrum from SNR Tycho was fitted with an absorbed bremsstrahlung model plus ten Gaussian lines.
+Similarly, the spectrum of SNR Tycho was fitted with an absorbed bremsstrahlung model plus ten Gaussian lines.
 For comparison, we also fitted the Astrosat/SXT [\citenum{singh2017}] spectrum using the same model.
 The line energies obtained from the spectral fits of both the instruments are tabulated in Table~\ref{tab:snrfits} (columns~4 and 5) and again, a good match is observed.

 Since the intrinsic width of isolated lines from SNRs is small, the width of the observed lines can be used to set an upper limit on the on-board spectral performance.
 For example, the fitted FWHM of the identified Si line in Cas~A at $1.86$~keV ($E_5$ in Table~\ref{tab:snrfits}) is 144.5~eV.
 Additionally, as mentioned in Section~\ref{subsec:fano}, the instrument noise performance was also verified on-board by acquiring data in the said mode, and the average noise values obtained ($\sim 10~e^-$~rms) were similar to those obtained on ground.